georgesung/advanced_lane_detection/README.md

 ### Vehicle offset from lane center
 Given the polynomial fit for the left and right lane lines, I calculated the vehicle's offset from the lane center.
 The vehicle's offset from the center is annotated in the final video.
 I made the same assumptions as before when converting from pixels to meters.

 To calculate the vehicle's offset from the center of the lane line, I assumed the vehicle's center is the center of the image.
-I calculated the lane's center as the mean x value of the bottom x value of the left lane, and bottom x value of the right lane.
+I calculated the lane's center as the mean x value of the bottom x value of the left lane line, and bottom x value of the right lane line.
 The offset is simply the vehicle's center x value (i.e. center x value of the image) minus the lane's center x value.

 The code to calculate the vehicle's lane offset is in the function `calc_vehicle_offset()` in 'line_fit.py'.